RooBarsic/My_Projects/Vious/README.en.md

 4) #compress - compresses a file with words - deleting similar words, and saves only unique words to the resulting file.
 5) #new_from_file - takes a file with new words (format "first - number of words, then all words in English.
 At the end - translation of words into Russian") and adds those words - which Vious does not have in the database.
 Example file https://github.com/RooBarsic/My_Projects/blob/master/Vious/Vious-2.0/new_words.txt
 6) #new - to add new words.
 First enter the number of words to be added, then the words themselves with the translation.
 7) #Alisa_learn - adding new words, while you do not translate words.
-Words are translated using https://translate.yandex.ru/, and you confirm - whether you want to add such a translation.
+Words are translated using https://translate.yandex.ru/ (Translated by Yandex.Translate service http://translate.yandex.ru/.), And you confirm whether you want to add such a translation.
 This command has been added to Vious-3.0.
 8) #learn - switch to learning mode.
 In this mode, there are two groups of words - studied and not studied.
 There are three commands in the training mode: